🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Waterproof: It's no secret that the biggest feature to consider when choosing marine rope is that it's waterproof.
 Even if it doesn't come into direct contact with water, the fact that it's being used on a boat makes the waterproof aspect a necessary factor.

-• Strong and durable: Strength and durability go without saying (but I'm going to say it anyway).
+• Strong and durable: Strength and durability go without saying (but I'll say it anyway).
 Salt and water can wear down the toughest fibers, and when you're trusting it to secure your boat, tow your kids and keep your sailboat sailing, you want it to be the best.

 • Floats: For towing (water skiing, tubing and wakeboarders), you'll want a marine rope that floats.
 This makes it easy for the rider to find and grab onto if they fall off.